 Comprehensive coverage helps with damage caused by natural disasters, such as hurricanes and tornadoes, as well as other events that are entirely out of your control, like theft and vandalism.

-So if you’re rolling through Florida as a hurricane arrives, sending debris and trees crashing down on your RV, comprehensive coverage can help pay for the damage they cause to your RV.
+So if you’re rolling through Florida as a hurricane arrives, sending debris and trees crashing down on your RV, comprehensive coverage can help pay for the damage they cause to your RV, such as awning damage or a sideswipe that causes water leaks.
 Or if you’re suddenly caught in a flash flood in southern Utah, your RV’s comprehensive coverage could also help for those expensive damages.

 This is designed to cover the medical bills of anyone in your RV if you’re involved in an accident — whether you’re at fault or not.
 So if you accidentally run your RV off the road and one of your passengers needs medical attention, your policy could pay for their bills.